Guided DMARC enforcement for real-world sender ecosystems

 Why enforcement is hard

-The root cause is incomplete sender visibility.
 Marketing platforms, CRM systems, ticketing tools, payroll providers, and dozens of other services send email on your behalf.
 Without a clear inventory of every authorized sender and their SPF/DKIM alignment status, enforcement feels like a gamble.
-SpoofSentry removes the guesswork.
+SpoofSentry replaces guesswork with structured sender discovery, failure root cause analysis, and staged policy progression.

 Enforcement simulation